rjz/Baffin-CSS/README.md

 License
 -------
-geous.js is released under the JSON License.
+Baffin CSS is released under the JSON License.
 You can read the license [here](http://www.json.org/license.html).